 Currently, there is no drug against constitutively active Ras approved and Ras is traditionally referred to as undruggable.
-Recently, with advancing methods and new targeting concepts, progress was made in identifying Ras drug attacking points^{14, 15} and Ras targeting drugs development.16 This progress has led to the first drug; however its effects are restricted to the G12C mutation^{17, 18} that is e.g. found in lung cancer.19 In this case a covalent attachment to the C12 allows the interference with the otherwise hard to target catalytic center.
+Recently, with advancing methods and new targeting concepts, progress has been made in identifying the drug attacking points of Ras ^{14,15} and Ras targeting drug development.16 This progress has led to the first drug; however its effects are restricted to the G12C mutation^{17,18} that is e.g. found in lung cancer.19 In this case a covalent attachment to the C12 allows the interference with the otherwise hard to target catalytic center.

-Because targeting the catalytic center is so difficult many efforts are being made to study Ras in a larger context, including its processing, interaction partners, distribution, and organization at the plasma membrane10.
-Ras dimerization and its impact on Raf-1 activation was described first in the year 2000.20 In 2013 the first in vitro structural model of a Ras dimer at a membrane was proposed based on attenuated total reflectance infrared spectroscopy measurements in combination with distances estimated by Förster resonance energy transfer (FRET) using fluorescently labeled nucleotides and biomolecular simulations.21 This study initiated several follow up studies that showed dimerization in vivo22-24 opening up a new strategy for cell growth signaling inhibition by disrupting the proposed dimerization interface.
-The enhanced dimerization was shown to activate downstream signaling23 while inhibition of dimer formation by a small protein 22 led to signal interference.
-In vitro and in vivo the presence of K-Ras dimers was demonstrated by GFP based FRET measurements.25 The same study showed that a dimer preventing mutation of oncogenic K-Ras (K-Ras^{G12D/D154Q}) inhibits tumor growth in mice 25.
-Using quantitative photoactivated localization microscopy it was shown that K-Ras-GDP and K-Ras-GTP form dimers at a physiological expression level.23 Dynamic light scattering experiments showed K-Ras4B dimer formation with the bound nucleotide analogue GTPyS.26 Very recently it was shown by a plethora of methods including small angle X-ray scattering (SAXS) and biomolecular simulations that K-Ras4B forms dimers in the presence of Raf-RBD that are crucial for cell signaling.27 Nevertheless, there have been conflicting reports about Ras dimerization.^{10, 28} Kovrigina et al. analyzed the time-domain fluorescence anisotropy and NMR chemical shift perturbations of the Ras G-domain without a lipid anchor and they conclude that the Ras Gdomain alone does not form dimers in solution.29 In addition, Groves and colleagues showed in vitro that full-length and fully processed K-Ras4B remains monomeric in supported lipid bilayer membranes under variable conditions.30 It was shown that photosensitized oxidation, due to experimental conditions such as high laser intensities, may lead to Ras dimerization.31 Furthermore, high protein concentration might lead to artificial dimerization as well.
+Because targeting the catalytic center is so difficult, many efforts are being made to study Ras in a larger context, including its processing, interaction partners, distribution, and organization at the plasma membrane.10 Ras dimerization and its impact on Raf-1 activation were described first in the year 2000.20 In 2013 the first in vitro structural model of a Ras dimer at a membrane was proposed based on attenuated total reflectance infrared spectroscopy measurements in combination with distances estimated by Förster resonance energy transfer (FRET) using fluorescently labeled nucleotides and biomolecular simulations.21 This study initiated several follow up studies that showed dimerization in vivo22-24 opening up a new strategy for cell growth signaling inhibition by disrupting the proposed dimerization interface.
+The enhanced dimerization was shown to activate downstream signaling23 while the inhibition of the dimer formation by a small protein22 led to signal interference.
+In vitro and in vivo the presence of K-Ras dimers was demonstrated by GFP based FRET measurements.25 The same study showed that a dimer preventing mutation of oncogenic K-Ras